cjacker/opensource-toolchain-bouffalo-lab/README.md

 ### To program E907 core of BL808 for M1S Dock

-You need activate BL808 UART programming mode first, please refer to above sections on how to activate it.
+You need activate BL808 UART programming mode first by : hold 'BOOT' btn, toggle 'RESET' btn, then release 'BOOT' btn.

 And use the bigger number of 2 serial devices, here is '/dev/ttyUSB1'.